Haruma-K/UnityScreenNavigator/README.md

 #### Implement interactive animation with partner screen
 You can also create animations that refer to the state of the partner screen.
-In the following example, the image of the previous modal is enlarged while seamlessly transitioning to the next dialog.
+In the following example, the image of the previous modal is enlarged while seamlessly transitioning to the next modal.

 <p align="center">
   <img width=500 src="https://user-images.githubusercontent.com/47441314/137315378-974395a8-f910-41a9-8e07-2964efded848.gif">